- Origin: California, USA

 Why the name Ragdoll cat?

-The breed was named the Ragdoll due to their relaxed nature.
+The Ragdoll name came about due to the relaxed nature of the breed.
 When picked up, many Ragdolls will go limp and flop in your arms.

-The Ragdoll is an extremely laid back and placid breed of cat.
-Despite claims made by Ann Baker that they feel no pain, this is definitely not true.
+The Ragdoll is a laid back and calm cat.
+Despite claims made by Ann Baker that they feel no pain, this is not true.
 All cats feel pain, including the Ragdoll.
-What may be the case is that they just hide it better.
+What may be the case is that they hide it better.

-They make great apartment dwelling cats due to their quiet and relaxed nature as well as being happy just to spend time with their human companions.
+They make excellent apartment-dwelling cats due to their quiet and relaxed nature as well as being happy to spend time with their human companions.

 The legs are in proportion to the body with substantial boning.
 Paws are large and round.
-Tufting between the paws is desirable in the Ragdoll.
+Tufting between paw pads is desirable.

 The tail should be equal length to the body, thicker at the base and tapering at the tip.

 Ragdolls don’t reach full maturity until 3-4 years of age.

 The head is broad and a wedge shape with well-developed cheeks, and a strong chin.
 Ears are medium and are set as much on the top of the head as they are on the side; they are broad at the base and round at the tip.
 Eyes are oval and a stunning blue colour.